Thomas Carothers

 Thomas Carothers (born June 28, 1956) is an American lawyer and international relations scholar.
 His research focuses on international democracy support, democratization, and U.S. foreign policy.
 He is a senior fellow at the Carnegie Endowment for International Peace, where he founded and currently co-directs the Democracy, Conflict, and Governance Program.
 He has also taught at several universities in the U.S. and Europe, including Central European University, the Johns Hopkins School of Advanced International Studies, and Nuffield College, Oxford.

 Carothers has served in various senior management positions at the Carnegie Endowment, including as the interim president of the Endowment in 2021, and as senior vice president for studies for many years.

 Early life and education

-Carothers received a J.D. from Harvard Law School, a M.Sc. from the London School of Economics as a Marshall Scholar, and an A.B. summa cum laude from Harvard College.
+Carothers received a B.A., summa cum laude, from Harvard College; an M.Sc. from the London School of Economics as a Marshall Scholar; and a J.D. from Harvard Law School.
 He speaks English, French, and Spanish.